 |

-How do I get a Unique ZIP+4®?
+How do I get a Unique ZIP+4® for Business Reply Mail?

 The ZIP+4® Code assigned by the Postal Service™ is unique for the category of Reply Mail you use.
 This unique ZIP+4 code enables Reply Mail to be sorted on postal automated equipment by specific size and weight (i.e., cards, 1oz. letters, 2 oz. letters, etc.).